MERLOT Reserve: Neural Script Knowledge through Vision and Language and Sound: Abstract

 \section{Abstract}

-As humans, we navigate the world through all our senses, using perceptual input from each one to correct the others.
+As humans, we navigate a multimodal world, building a holistic understanding from all our senses.
 We introduce \modelnamemedium, a model that represents videos jointly over time -- through a new training objective that learns from audio, subtitles, and video frames.
 Given a video, we replace snippets of text and audio with a \masktoken~token; the model learns by choosing the correct masked-out snippet.
 Our objective learns faster than alternatives, and performs well at scale: we pretrain on 20 million YouTube videos.

-Empirical results show that \modelnamemedium learns strong representations about videos through all constituent modalities.
-When finetuned, it sets a new state-of-the-art on both VCR and TVQA, outperforming prior work by 5\% and 7\% respectively.
-Ablations show that both tasks benefit from audio pretraining -- even VCR, a QA task centered around images (without sound).
+Empirical results show that \modelnamemedium learns strong multimodal representations.
+When finetuned, it sets state-of-the-art on Visual Commonsense Reasoning (VCR), TVQA, and Kinetics-600; outperforming prior work by 5\%, 7\%, and 1.5\% respectively.
+Ablations show that these tasks benefit from audio pretraining -- even VCR, a QA task centered around images (without sound).
 Moreover, our objective enables out-of-the-box prediction, revealing strong multimodal commonsense understanding.
-In a fully zero-shot setting, our model obtains competitive results on four video understanding tasks, even outperforming supervised approaches on the recently proposed Situated Reasoning (STAR) benchmark.
+In a fully zero-shot setting, our model obtains competitive results on four video tasks, even outperforming supervised approaches on the recently proposed Situated Reasoning (STAR) benchmark.

-We analyze why incorporating audio leads to better vision-language representations, suggesting significant opportunities for future research.
+We analyze why audio enables better vision-language representations, suggesting significant opportunities for future research.
 We conclude by discussing ethical and societal implications of multimodal pretraining.